Explore 500 years of history at Florida’s San Marcos de Apalache State Park

 San Marcos de Apalache Historic State Park

 The site is a part of the first expedition by a white man to explore the North American Continent.
-1528 Spanish Conquistador Pánfilo de Narváez set out from present-day St. Petersburg, Florida.
-He would eventually arrive at the confluence of the Wakulla and St. Marks Rivers, home to the now-extinct Apalachee people.
+In 1528 Spanish Conquistador Pánfilo de Narváez set out from present-day St. Petersburg, Florida.
+He would eventually arrive at the Wakulla and St. Marks Rivers confluence, home to the now-extinct Apalachee people.
 Narváez’s expedition first entered Apalachee territory on June 15, 1528.
 With no gold and growing weary of fighting with the Apalachee, Narváez and his men constructed rafts and left the area.
 These would become the first ships made by the Spanish in the New World.

-In 1539, Hernando de Soto, along with 600 men, followed the same route taken by Narvaez.
+In 1539, Hernando de Soto and 600 men followed the same route Narvaez took.
 De Soto would fight with the Apalachee before eventually leaving their territory.

 In 1679, the Spanish Governor of Florida ordered a fort constructed on the site they called San Marcos de Apalache.
-The fort was short lived; three years later, pirates looted and burned it.
+The fort was short-lived; pirates looted and burned it three years later.

 In 1861, with Florida seceding from the Union, the Confederacy took over it until 1865.

-Eventually, it would become the state park we know it as today.
-There are few places in the United States that pack as large of a historical punch as San Marcos de Apalache Historic State Park.
+Eventually, it became the state park we know today.
+Few places in the United States pack as large a historical punch as San Marcos de Apalache Historic State Park.
 I can’t recommend visiting enough.

 Where is San Marcos de Apalache Historic State Park located?